irplonk/automated-turbulence-detection/README.md

 ## Release Notes - Version 1.0
 #### New Features
 * Flight paths are now displayed when the cursor hovers over a plane.
 Controlled via a new toggle
+* Map dynamically resizes to window updates to eliminate the gap between it and the instructions and toggle panel

+#### Bug Fixes
+* Toggle and instructions panel no longer off-screen when the window is too small
 * Removed unnecessary imports matplotlib and numpy from simulation
-* Map dynamically resizes to window updates to eliminate the gap between it and the help and toggle panel

 #### Known Bugs
-* Active flights located at (0.0, 0.0) in the simulation which do not update
+* Active flights located at (0.0, 0.0) in the simulation which do not appear to update in the database or visualization

 ## Installation Information